-BlackArch is a penetration testing distribution based on Arch Linux that provides a large amount of cyber security tools.
+BlackArch is a penetration testing distribution based on Arch Linux that provides many cyber security tools.
 It is specially created for penetration testers and security researchers.
-The repository contains more than 2400 hacking and pen-testing tools that can be installed individually or in groups.
+The repository contains more than 2800+ hacking and pen-testing tools that can be installed individually or in groups.
 BlackArch Linux is compatible with existing Arch Linux packages.

 BlackArch is a relatively new project that offers a Full ISO containing multiple window managers and a slim ISO featuring the XFCE Desktop Environment.

 Archcraft is a very minimal and lightweight distribution that can run under 500Mb of memory, thanks to the lightweight applications.

 It provides bspwm, LXDE, Openbox, and Xfce as desktops and also features built-in support for AUR.

 Want Real Arch Linux?
 Try The Installer Tool

 The recent releases of Arch Linux have an installer tool called

 archinstall, which is available along with the ISO.
 You can use this tool to install Arch Linux easily.
 It is still a text-based installer but easier to understand.

 In either case, you can try graphical installers like Zen Installer to make things easy.